BIAPT/eeg-pain-detection/README.md

     - 3_first_draft_paper: Because of the neurips sumission we had a good start for a paper, we gained some ideas of what to change to make a full papper out of our analysis.
 - utils is where utility function (like plotting or reordering) are stored

+**If you want to reproduce the latest result you need to use the latest milestone**

+Starting at milestone 3 we decided to use a JSON file for holding the configuration since at that time we were using MATLAB and Python for the analysis and there was state shared between the two.